ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ### Hardening for privacy

-hardening has benefits for security and privacy if parent extended public key is known, public keys of child of hardened indexes can not be computed. hardened indexes in case some extended public key leaks at some previous level of the tree, protects the sub trees (of course this has no impact if private keys leak)
+hardening has benefits for security and privacy if parent extended public key is known, public keys of child of hardened indexes can not be computed.

+hardened indexes in case some extended public key leaks at some previous level of the tree, protects the sub trees (of course this has no impact if private keys leak)

 However the app can use non hardened indexes in their custom path part to be able to benefit from guessing child public keys from parent one (for instance for counterfactual state channel interaction accross 2 peers that would like to use new keys every time they counterfactually instantiate a new sub app).

-### Alternatives for the HD derivation path
+### Alternatives for the HD derivation path purpose field

 HD Path: Alternative derivation spec than bip32?

 HD still but not with hardening?

 BIP 44 for eth:
 https://github.com/ethereum/EIPs/issues/84

 https://github.com/ethereum/EIPs/issues/85
 https://github.com/ethereum/EIPs/pull/600
 https://github.com/ethereum/EIPs/pull/601
 not stricly BIP44 because of cointype should be a number between 0 and 2^31.

-most frequently used eth derivation path `m/44'/60'/a'/0/n` where a is a set of account number and n is the account index

 We won't be using bip44 here since not a crypto and we don't want app keys to be ETH specific